Intersection Queries for Flat Semi-Algebraic Objects in Three Dimensions and Related Problems: Handling Wide Plates

-Given a finite set $\FS = \{f_1, \ldots, f_s\}$ of $d$-variate polynomials, a cylindrical algebraic decomposition induced by $\FS$, denoted by $\CAD(\FS)$, is a (recursive) decomposition of $\reals^d$ into a finite collection of relatively open simply-shaped semi-algebraic cells of dimensions $0,\ldots, d$, each homeomorphic to an open ball of the respective dimension.
-These cells refine the arrangement $\arr(\F)$ of the zero sets of the polynomials in $\F$, as described next.
+A cylindrical algebraic decomposition induced by $\FS$, denoted by $\CAD(\FS)$, is a (recursive) decomposition of $\reals^d$ into a finite collection of relatively open simply-shaped semi-algebraic cells of dimensions $0,\ldots, d$, each homeomorphic to an open ball of the respective dimension. $\CAD(\FS)$ is a refinement of the arrangement $\arr(\F)$.